 For more information on how to apply see the following websites:

-Predoctoral students in the Human Genetics Training Program are supported in part by two training grants funded by the National Institutes of Health: (1) the Vanderbilt Training Program on Genetic Variation and Human Phenotypes (T32 GM080178) and (2) the Training Program in Quantitative Ocular Genomics (T32 EY21453).
+Predoctoral students in the Human Genetics Training Program are supported in part by multiple training grants funded by the National Institutes of Health particularly the Vanderbilt Training Program on Genetic Variation and Human Phenotypes (T32 GM080178).

 Our graduate students are well-rounded biologists conducting research in an amazing variety of topics interfacing with human genetics, largely focused on generating and/or analyzing state-of-the-art genetic and genomic (and other -omic) data, including data from the utterly unique BioVU resource.
 The curriculum will teach students within the program as well as students in other disciplines how to use the tools of genetics to answer a variety of important biological questions.

 Please see the Vanderbilt Human Genetics Program website for more information.